jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 date: 2020-03-29
 ---

-Earlier this month I gave a a talk a [QCon London](https://qconlondon.com) titled [How the HotSpot and Graal JVMs execute Java Code](https://qconlondon.com/london2020/presentation/hotspot-graal-jvms-execute-java-code).
+Earlier this month I gave a talk at [QCon London](https://qconlondon.com) titled [How the HotSpot and Graal JVMs execute Java Code](https://qconlondon.com/london2020/presentation/hotspot-graal-jvms-execute-java-code).
 I have re-branded this talk to have the slightly more descriptive title for the LJC "How the JVM Executes Java: Evolving Compilation with Graal".
 There is a video of this talk from the [NY Java Sig](https://youtu.be/oIcU6Emxj_s).
 You can also find the [slides here](/assets/slide-decks/graal-compiler-java-printable.pdf).

-This blog posts goes into how to compile the Graal JIT and use it with the JVM.
+This blog posts explores how to compile the Graal JIT compiler yourself and use it with a JVM installed on your machine.
 This is based on an excellent post [Understanding How Graal Works - a Java JIT Compiler Written in Java](https://chrisseaton.com/truffleruby/jokerconf17/) written by [Chris Seaton](https://chrisseaton.com) on the subject in 2017.
 Some of the tooling has moved on, which makes it much easier to play with Graal and Graal as a JIT compiler.